theEricMa/OTAvatar_processing/README.md

 This section is adopted from [HDTF](https://github.com/MRzzm/HDTF)

 # Step 1: Background Removal
-This section is in the `BgRemoval` folder, derived from [MODNet](https://github.com/ZHKKKe/MODNet).
+This section is in the `BgRemove` folder, derived from [MODNet](https://github.com/ZHKKKe/MODNet).
 Its purpose is to remove the background from the source video.

 # Step 2: Video Cropping
 This section is in the `FaceCrop` folder, adopted from [FOMM](https://github.com/AliaksandrSiarohin/video-preprocessing).
 The primary objective is to zoom in on the facial regions and discard any irrelevant background.